chrisxpr/ProductViewer/Backend/README.md

     /Backend/Testing/Postman/Endpoint Tests.postman_collection.json

-With the collection loaded 3 tests are available to test the 3 endpoints used by the client application:
+With the collection loaded, three tests are available to test the endpoints used by the client application:

 | Test               |                        Endpoint                         |
 | ------------------ | :-----------------------------------------------------: |